featurebyte/featurebyte/docs/about/concepts/data_sources.md

+DATA SOURCES

-FeatureByte recognizes 4 types of data sources based on the nature of their content:
+FeatureByte currently recognizes 4 types of data sources based on the nature of their content:

 * Event table
 * Item table
-* Slowly Changing Dimension table ([type 2](https://en.wikipedia.org/wiki/Slowly_changing_dimension#Type_2:_add_new_row))
+* Slowly Changing Dimension table (type 2)
 * Dimension table

-Connection with Sensor and Time Series data will be supported in the coming releases.
+New data table types,  Sensor, Time Series data, and Calendars will be supported in the coming releases.

 ### Connection with data sources
-Connection with data sources that reside in cloud data platforms such as Snowflake and DataBricks, is required to serve features for inference.
+A connection with data sources that reside in cloud data platforms such as Snowflake and DataBricks, is required to serve features for inference.

-Csv or parquet snapshots can however be used to materialize historical feature values and run modeling experiments, such as feature list tuning to allow collaboration and facilitate prototyping with external contributors.
+To allow collaboration with external contributors and facilitate prototyping, our coming release will support csv or parquet snapshots that can be used to run modeling experiments, such as feature list tuning.

 ### Event table
 Event tables (also known as a Transaction Fact Table in Data Warehouses) are a rich source of behavioral features.
 Each row represents a discrete business event measured at a point in time.